alexa-labs/workshop-in-skill-purchasing/lab-1-guide.md

 ## Overview

-In this lab, you will setup the workshop prerequisities, deploy the base skill and add a product to the In-Skill Product Catalog.
+In this lab, you will setup the workshop prerequisites, deploy the base skill and add a product to the In-Skill Product Catalog.
 The prerequisites include the Amazon Developer account, which allows you access to the Alexa Skills Kit, the platform on which Alexa Skills are built.
 A second prerequisite

 ### Objectives
 * Setup Prerequisites